SharmaRahul111/projects/README.md

 # Projects
-List of all my projects that I have done or would like to do in the future and other ideas
+List of all my projects that I have done or would like to do in the future and other ideas which I may not do

 ### Note
 - ✅   - Initial Goal Achieved (still may get updates)